mslonik/Hotstrings/README.md

 ---
 ---

-# Let's begin defining of few first hotstrings
+# Let's begin defining of the first hotstring
+Our primary goal: we would like to exchange the **triggerstring** *btw* with the **hotstring** *by the way*, because we find it more elegant.

-Just double click on the Hotstrings icon (capital letter *H* as *Hotstrings* on green background) in system tray:
+In order to start just double click on the Hotstrings icon (capital letter *H* as *Hotstrings* on green background) in system tray:

 ![Example of system tray][]